sirrobot01/debrid-blackhole/README.md

 ### GoBlackHole(with Debrid Proxy Support)

-This is a Golang implementation go Torrent Blackhole with a **Real Debrid Proxy Support**.
+This is a Golang implementation go Torrent QbitTorrent with a **Real Debrid Proxy Support**.

 #### Uses
-- Torrent Blackhole that supports the Arrs(Sonarr, Radarr, etc)
+- Mock Qbittorent API that supports the Arrs(Sonarr, Radarr, etc)
 - Proxy support for the Arrs

 The proxy is useful in filtering out un-cached Real Debrid torrents